Love is dark and light – 3 steps to work through struggle toward healing

 Step 2 is simply: Checking in.
 What am I feeling?
 Drop in to yourself and feel how you are doing.
 Take a deep breath.
 Too simple to work, right?
 Yes, I have to fight resistance in the form of this thought every time.
 I want to use only my brain instead.
 And: In my experience this step is simple, difficult to do, AND very effective.

-So pause, breathe feel.
-If you are with someone, and need to pause, be transparent: “Hang on, I need to pause for a moment.”
+So pause, breathe, and silently notice and name.
+If you are with someone, and need to pause, be transparent: „Hang on, I need to pause for a moment.“

 Notice the uncomfortable emotion.
 Allow awareness of your experience.
 Yikes, who would want to do that?
 I think you probably are crazy enough to try, because you understand that hard paths lead to exciting places.
 So: What is your experience?

 Perhaps you are feeling hopeless, angry, hurt or scared, or a wild mixture of all of that.
 Do you need some guidance on your primary emotions?
 I like the old graphic by Robert Plutchik that can be found in this article.
 Notice the emotion, and notice the sensations in your body that go with that.
-It will help a lot to develop a favorite way for this checking-in process, like Dan Siegel’s SIFT practice, or your own unique little routine.
+It will help a lot to find a routine way for this checking-in process, like Dan Siegel’s SIFT practice, or your own unique little version (my friend Jolandé uses STEN: sensation, thought, emotion, number on activation scale).

 If you were able to become aware of your distractive behavior and are now checking in with your felt experience, that is a big win!!
 Take a celebratory breath.
 You have used struggle as an opportunity to „do the work“ and that is a major achievement.